Travel tips » Istanbul’s Grand Bazaar: curiosities and tips

 Istanbul’s Grand Bazaar: curiosities and tips

-The hand-woven carpets with their vibrant colors are like windows to the past.
-They hold echoes of travels and negotiations from bygone times.
-Here, a rug is not just a piece of furniture; it’s a story laid under your feet, a journey through time and space.
-The jewels, glittering in the showcases, remind you of times long gone, and every precious stone has a story to tell.
+Hand-woven carpets, with their vibrant hues, are like windows into the past.
+They preserve the echoes of travels and negotiations from bygone times.
+Here, a rug is not just a decorative fabric or for the comfort of a room; it’s a story laid under your feet, a journey through time and space.
+The jewelry, glittering in the showcases, reminds you of times long gone, and each precious stone has a story to tell.

-Because Istanbul is not far from our country, and the 400 miles to Istanbul can be covered by car in just nine hours, we’ve put together a guide to the Grand Bazaar, along with the information you need for a successful shopping trip.
+Istanbul is not far from our country, and the 400 miles to Istanbul can be covered by car in just nine hours.
+So here’s our guide to Istanbul’s Grand Bazaar, along with the information you need for a successful shopping trip.

 A brief history of Istanbul’s Grand Bazaar

-The physico-geographical position of the Ottoman Empire made the Bazaar an extremely important point in Mediterranean trade.
+The physical and geographical position of the Ottoman Empire made the Bazaar an extremely important point in Mediterranean trade.
 According to a number of European travelers, from the Middle Ages until the first half of the 19th century, the market was unparalleled in Europe in terms of abundance, variety and quality of products.

 Istanbul Grand Bazaar – curiosities

-Considered to be one of the world’s first shopping malls, the Grand Bazaar covers an impressive 30,700 square meters, with 61 covered streets and more than 4,000 shops, attracting between 250,000 and 40,000 visitors daily.
+Considered to be one of the world’s first shopping malls, the Istanbul Grand Bazaar covers an impressive 30,700 square meters, with 61 covered streets and more than 4,000 shops, attracting between 250,000 and 400,000 visitors daily.

-The huge market is located within the Old City, in the Fatih neighborhood and is positioned roughly between the Beyazıt and Nuruosmaniye mosques.
+The huge market is located within the Old Town, in the Fatih neighborhood, and is positioned roughly between the Beyazıt and Nuruosmaniye mosques.
 It has 21 entry points, but the most important are the five main gates:

 • Beyazıt Kapısı (entrance from Beyazıt Square);